Tunjii10/Neural-Network-from-Srcatch/README.md

-# F21BC Courswork 1
-Done by Favour Adetunji and Julius Oghenekaro

-**This is a submission for the Biologically Inspired C0mputation Coureswork1 **
+# Neural Network from Scratch
+This is a configurable neural network from scratch.
+Configurable parameters include the activation layers, number of layers, neurons per layer, type of gradient descent, type of learning rate, number of iterations and loss function.

 ## Environment
 **=>** Note : This project was done using python3 in a python venv environment.
-The OS used was linux.
+The OS used was WSL2.

 ## Installation
 **1.** Run